jordidigital/sonar/README.md

 # sonar
-Exampwle file to use Sonar on an Arduino
+This repository has an example file to user Sonar on an Arduino board.